magiclane/magiclane-maps-sdk-examples-for-android/FlyToCoordinates/README.md

 This example app demonstrates the following features:
 - Present a map.
-- Fly to the given coodinates.
+- Fly to the given coordinates.

 ## Requirements